 Rebalance Your Portfolio

-Changing life situations can cause your investment portfolio to drift from your target allocation.
+Changing life situations and your overall financial situation can cause your investment portfolio to drift from your target asset allocation.
 Rebalancing ensures your investments align with your risk tolerance and financial goals.
+If you've experienced something significant this year, like buying a home or having a child, it might be time to revisit how much risk you're comfortable taking on.

 Consider Gifting Stocks